 Sunny – John o’Groats

 The most northerly point of mainland Britain, John o’Groats is a must visit.
-Only 11 miles from Dunnet Head, this small coastal village is the iconic starting point for many the explorers embarking on the famous ‘End to End’ journey to Land’s End in England – a staggering 876 miles away.
+Only 11 miles from Dunnet Head, this small coastal village is the iconic starting point for many explorers embarking on the famous ‘End to End’ journey to Land’s End in England – a staggering 876 miles away.
 Soak in the dramatic scenery, rugged cliffs, and fascinating wildlife, or why not venture on a boat trip out to Orkney?

 Rainy – Surf’s Up!